inpsyde/config/README.md

 ## Roadmap

- * Move the interface in a separate package
  * Change current working name `inpsyde/dev1-config` to `inpsyde/config` if everyone agrees
  * Maybe think about namespace support of the keys to split config objects into sub-config that is only aware of a specific namespace.
 As namespace separator the `.` is considered to be used.
  * Maybe allow `callable` as default value factory